amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 You can refill at many of the local general stores in town for 3 LKR per litre.
 A one litre plastic bottle is about 70 LKR, so 3 LKR is quite a saving!

 ### How we discovered this
 We asked if the guest house had a clean water line like in Trinco.
 Our host said that wasn’t available in the area, and told us he re-fills his water drums for the kitchen in town for 3 LKR per litre.
 He took us to the general store to re-fill our water that afternoon (on our way to sightseeing) and even lent us one of his 7 litre drums to use during our stay.
-So ask your accommodation where you can refill or if you can refill from their clean water supply (Depending on the situation, you could offer an amount, like 5 LKR per litre, to cover water costs).
+So ask your accommodation where you can refill or if you can refill from their clean water supply (Depending on the situation, you could offer a small amount to cover water costs).

 ## Sigiriya